arjunkomath/node-freshdesk-api/README.md

 });
 ```

+# Contributors

+* Angad Nadkarni (@angadn) - Support for HTML tickets (#3)
+* Scott Hasbrouck (@scotthasbrouck) - #1
+* Martin Edwards (@mledwards) - #2

 # Contributing

 If you feel the need to add more functions, just fork this repo, add your functions and submit a PR.
-Wanna improve docs or the source, or even add test?
-Be my guest!
-This is just a side project I created because I needed it, and the existing `node-freshdesk` [lacked](https://github.com/capraconsulting/node-freshdesk/issues/2) some functions which my project needed.
+Wanna improve docs or the source, or even add tests?
+You're more than welcome :)
+This is just a side project I created because I needed it, and the existing `node-freshdesk` [lacked some functions](https://github.com/capraconsulting/node-freshdesk/issues/2) which my project needed.